Calling all flock keepers and backyard chicken enthusiasts, prepare for your next DIY adventure…Build a Chicken Coop!

 Step 3: Cut Openings in the Panels

-Once the coop has been panelled it is time to cut all of the openings into the panels; such as the coop door, nesting box and cleaning access:
+Once the coop has been paneled it is time to cut all of the openings into the panels; such as the coop door, nesting box, and cleaning access:

 - Coop Entrance Panel – opening hatch of 14” wide and 18” high (in the middle)